 Cebu is a large city and commercial

-center located on Cebu Island.
-Popular
+center located on Cebu Island and is a popular

 Do you have photos or additional information to add?